 After 20 years working in community sector management, Christina realised that the levels of violence and marginalisation experienced by people with disabilities were the direct outcome of inequality, and that to address this we need a growth in disability leadership right across the public domain.

-So, Christina established the Disability Leadership Institute in 2016 as a professional hub for leaders with disabilities to build & support our disability leaders.
+So, Christina established the Disability Leadership Institute in 2016 as a professional hub for disability leaders to build & support our disability leaders.
 It is the first organisation of its kind globally, run by and for disability leaders.
 The DLI aims to grow the presence and recognition of disability leaders across all sections of our community.
-Christina is also a regular keynote speaker and commentator.
+Christina is also a regular keynote speaker and commentator and a leadership coach.